 One of our main goals at AIS is to support your business goals, as well as to inform you of some of the best ways to stay competitive within your market and industry.
-We’re here to provide you with the resources and tools your business needs so that you can spend less time focusing on technology issues, and more time on pressing tasks.
-If you’d like to learn more on partnering with a business technology company, or any of the products and services we sell, reach out to us here.
+We’re here to provide you with the resources and tools your business needs so that you can spend less time focusing on technology issues and more time on pressing tasks.
+If you’d like to learn more about partnering with a business technology company or any of the products and services we sell, reach out to us here.
 Also, check out our video channel on YouTube, The Copier Channel.
 We’re here to give you peace of mind to help you win more business.

 A true southerner from Atlanta, Georgia, Marissa has always had a strong passion for writing and storytelling.
 She moved out west in 2018 where she became an expert on all things business technology-related as the Content Producer at AIS.
 Coupled with her knowledge of SEO best practices, she's been integral in catapulting AIS to the digital forefront of the industry.
 In her free time, she enjoys sipping wine and hanging out with her rescue-dog, WIllow.
 Basically, she loves wine and dogs, but not whiny dogs.